pranamg/PythonInExcel/docs/04-Statistical Analysis_01-Descriptive Statistics.md

-Okay, let's begin with the next major category: **Statistical Analysis**, starting with **1.
+This section begins a new major category: **Statistical Analysis**, starting with **1.
 Descriptive Statistics**.

-Descriptive statistics are used to summarize and describe the main features of a collection of data, providing simple summaries about the sample and measures of the observations.
-This includes measures of central tendency (mean, median, mode), measures of dispersion (variance, standard deviation, range), and measures of shape (skewness, kurtosis).
-It also involves understanding the distribution of categorical data.
+Descriptive statistics provide a fundamental framework for understanding data through quantitative summaries and visualizations.
+This analysis includes calculating measures of central tendency (mean, median, mode), measures of dispersion (variance, standard deviation, range), and measures of shape (skewness, kurtosis), along with analyzing the distribution of categorical variables.

-Based on your `piplist.txt`, we have `pandas` (excellent for summary statistics), `numpy` (for numerical operations), `seaborn`, and `matplotlib` (both for visualization of distributions), which are the core tools for descriptive analysis.
+Based on [`piplist.txt`](./README.md) output, we have `pandas` (excellent for summary statistics), `numpy` (for numerical operations), `seaborn`, and `matplotlib` (both for visualization of distributions), which are the core tools for descriptive analysis.

 **Step 1: Generate Sample Data for Descriptive Statistics**